cesarmiquel/c64-dev/docs/a-mind-is-born.md

         bne     loop
 ```

 Remember the trick we did near the bassoff label, where the operand of the and instruction would sometimes be interpreted as a lax instruction?
-The sta in the above code snippet is located at $aa, so because of the aforementioned trick its operand byte must be 3.
-Therefore, we have to ensure that the constant word $d3ff is stored at address $03, i.e. file offset $04 (solid blue outline).
-And that is why the BASIC line number is 54271 ($d3ff).
+The sta in the above code snippet is located at `$aa`, so because of the aforementioned trick its operand byte must be 3.
+Therefore, we have to ensure that the constant word `$d3ff` is stored at address `$03`, i.e. file offset `$04` (solid blue outline).
+And that is why the BASIC line number is `54271 ($d3ff)`.

 Finally, we leave the interrupt routine by jumping into ROM: